 The Authority has always subscribed to the National Fraud Initiative (NFI).
 For pensions this involves identifying any deceased members of the LGPS and any pension abatements not already known to LPPA.
-The most recent NFI exercise was undertaken in September 2019.
-LPPA also utilise 'Tell Us Once' service which is monitored on a weekly basis and have recently started to run a monthly mortality screening exercise.
+The most recent NFI exercise was undertaken in September 2021.
+LPPA also utilise 'Tell Us Once' service which is monitored on a weekly basis and a monthly mortality screening exercise.

-The total value of contributions paid into the Fund was £47,418,087 made up of employer contributions of £39,628,874 and employee contributions of £7,789,213.
-One employer paid their contributions late on one occasion due to a change in payroll provider.
+The total value of contributions paid into the Fund was £49,112,269 made up of employer contributions of £41,001,074 and employee contributions of £8,111,195.
+Two employers paid their contributions late on one occasion due to a technical payroll issue.
 It was not considered to be material and no charge was made.
+The Fund's charging policy is available on the Council's website <a href="https://example.com/havering-charging-cha